KIOZ

 KIOZ (105.3 FM, "Rock 105.3") is a commercial radio station that is licensed to San Diego, California.
-The station is owned by iHeartMedia, Inc. and broadcasts a mainstream rock music format.
+The station is owned by iHeartMedia, Inc. and broadcasts an active rock music format.
 KIOZ's studios are located in San Diego's Serra Mesa neighborhood on the northeast side, and the transmitter is located in La Jolla.

 History

 Early years

 The station at 105.3 FM went on the air in 1954 as KSON-FM, co-owned with KSON (AM).
 It broadcast initially on 101.5 MHz and moved to 104.7 MHz at the end of 1954.
 The station changed call letters twice in 1957; the second call sign, KDFR, reflected its ownership by Dorothy and C. Fredric Rabell.

 In March 1958, the newly renamed KITT, a beautiful music-formatted station, began broadcasting on 105.3 MHz.
 The transmitter was located in downtown San Diego atop the Bank of America building.
 The station struggled financially for many years; the station was perpetually for sale, at one point for as low as $100,000.
+KITT was airing an Adult Contemporary format in 1978 when it went off the air due to transmitter problems, and remained so for more than a year.

+When KITT returned to the air in March 1979, it adopted a Disco format.
+"K105" as it was branded, debuted in the April/May 1979 ratings with a 4.2 share, though the numbers quickly receded.